yasammez/nachricht/README.md

   make the use of symbol tables impossible.
 If your usecase involves large messages with only a couple of interesting fields at a time, check out flatbuffers or capnp.
-* Extensibility: extensible standards usually create a hell of incompatible implementations just so that everyone can have their pet feature (looking straight at you, CBOR).
+* Extensibility: extensible standards usually create a hell of incompatible implementations just so that everyone can have their pet feature.
 Let's not go there.

 ## Data model